-Due to the current public health situation, we are actively incorporating recommendations from the State of Vermont, in particular the Health Guidance for Childcare Programs, Summer Programs and Afterschool Programs issued on Wednesday, May 13, as well as any updates, as they are issued.
+Due to the current public health situation, we are actively incorporating recommendations from the State of Vermont, in particular the Health Guidance for Childcare Programs and Out-of-School-Time Care (revised August 2020), as well as any updates, as they are issued.

-Measures may change as the summer progresses and we will adjust and communicate accordingly.
+Measures may change over time and we will adjust and communicate accordingly.

 Camp Policies and Expectations

 All campers, Montshire staff, and adults who are picking up or dropping off a camper must wear a mask.
-If your child has a medical condition that precludes them wearing a mask you must contact us before camp starts.
 Mask breaks (during meals and various points throughout the day) will be provided when we can ensure physical distancing outside.

 All campers and staff will have their temperature taken and a health screening as they arrive.
-Anyone with a temperature over 100.4° F will be sent home.
+Anyone with a temperature over 100.4° F or any COVID-like symptom will be sent home.

-If you reside outside of Vermont or the greater Upper Valley of New Hampshire and are visiting from elsewhere, be aware of the current quarantine requirement established by the State of Vermont: Children who arrive from out of state need to quarantine for 14 days or be tested at day 7 before entering summer programs.
-Vermont has recently lifted this restriction for those coming from certain rural counties in New Hampshire, Maine, and New York.
+If you reside outside of Vermont, be aware of the current quarantine requirement established by the State of Vermont: Children who arrive from out of state need to quarantine for 14 days or be tested at day 7 and have received a negative test before entering summer programs.
+In addition, Vermont residents who travel outside the state must also comply with the quarantine period on their return.
 Refer to Vermont’s public health response regarding travel to the state for updated information.
-Please note these restrictions may change over time and we expect all camp families to comply with the requirements at the time of their child’s camp.
+Please note these restrictions may change over time and we expect all camp families to verify they have complied with the requirements at the time of their child’s camp.
 If you have questions about this rule, please contact us at email@example.com.

-Unfortunately, we are not able to offer extended care (before camp hours, 8:15am-9:00am; or after camp hours, 3:00pm-5:15pm) this summer.
-We will refund payments for this service.
+Unfortunately, we are not able to offer extended care this summer.

 All Campers will be required to: